thinkvic/shopping-redux/README.md

-## This is demo shopping cart using react
+## This is demo shopping cart using react and redux
 [Demo](http://myshoppingcart.surge.sh/)